- What happens to the death benefit if no one claims the money?

 If none of this works, don't forget about the free online search!
 Next, let's review who can make a claim on a lost life insurance policy.
 Are you eligible?

-Are You Entitled to Information About a Loved One's Life Insurance
+Are You Entitled to Information About Another Person's Life Insurance?

 Privacy is still important even after death, so you might not think you would have the right to inquire about a death benefit if you are not the immediate family member.
 However, there are circumstances where even if you are not the next of kin you may have the right to information; For example, if you are the beneficiary named on the policy.

 You have nothing to lose by either doing a free search for the deceased's life policy in the unclaimed policy database or search for your own name to see if someone is looking for you to pay out a benefit.